Thoemodachi/PatternAnalysis-2025/recognition/s4747674_YOLO/README.md

 - `--conf 0.4`: adjust confidence threshold when running inference.
 - `--export`: available via `YOLODetector.export` if you need ONNX/TensorRT exports.
 - The default dataset builder assumes a single `lesion` class.
 Extend `ISICDatasetConfig.class_names` and the loader if you later incorporate per-class metadata.

+## SLURM Usage Tips
+- Package the commands above into your SLURM script (e.g., `sbatch train.sbatch`) after activating the Conda environment.
+- Run all SLURM batch requests in the root location of this project, that way the given commands in this brief work for every system.
+- `--work-dir` defaults to `recognition/s4747674_YOLO`, keeping prepared data under version control boundaries.
+- Training runs default to `recognition/s4747674_YOLO/runs`; inference runs default to `recognition/s4747674_YOLO/inference_runs`.
+- Ultralytics checkpoints and plots are modest in size; periodically clean up these run directories when rerunning experiments.